sjhloco/nornir_validate/validation_builder/README.md

 ### 3. Desired state (-ds): Create the input_data and desired state template

-In the *input_data.yml* file define a feature name (is matched in the template) and elements of this feature that are to be validated.
-How this is structured depends on the commands data model format (*actual_state*).
+In the *input_data.yml* file define a feature name (will be matched in the template) and elements of this feature that are to be validated.
+How this is structured depends on the format of the commands output (*actual_state*).

 ```yaml
 all: